 - Choose phosphate-free detergents, soaps and household cleaners.
 Excessive phosphorous is expensive to treat for at the wastewater plant and creates algae blooms which negatively affect a natural ecosystem.

-Another important note, storm drains are not part of the wastewater (sanitary sewer) collection system.
-The many stormwater pipes in our streets and neighborhoods help manage potential flooding by taking rainwater and snow melt through detention ponds and channels and to the creek.
+Contrary to popular belief, storm drains are not part of the wastewater (sanitary sewer) collection system.
+The many stormwater pipes in our streets and neighborhoods help manage potential flooding by taking rainwater and snow melt through detention ponds and channels, and then to the creek.
 Stormwater pipes and channels do not go to the wastewater treatment facility.
-This direct lineage to the stream is why it is so critical to not dump anything down the stormdrain.
+Since these drains and channels go directly to the creek, it is critical to not dump anything down the storm drain.